wagnerf42/fast-tracer/README.md

 # fast-tracer
-fast subscriber for tracing crate
+fast subscriber for tracing crate.

+this is work in progress